Severe Hazards Analysis & Verification Experiment (SHAVE) Project

 The Severe Hazards Analysis and Verification Experiment project was a program of the NOAA Hazardous Weather Testbed aimed at combining high-resolution radar data with public reports of hail, wind damage, flash flooding, and frozen precipitation.

 SHAVE ran annually from mid-spring through late summer, 2006 to 2015.
-Each year, data were collected by a team of University of Oklahoma meteorology students working closely with scientists from the NOAA National Severe Storms Laboratory and the Cooperative Institute for Mesoscale Meteorological Studies.
+Each year, data were collected by a team of University of Oklahoma meteorology students working closely with scientists from the NOAA National Severe Storms Laboratory and the Cooperative Institute for Mesoscale Meteorological Studies (CIMMS, now CIWRO).
 The SHAVE team conducted phone surveys of residents in the path of target storms, and blended those reports with radar information to evaluate the performance of radar technology and forecaster decision-making tools.
 This helped to satisfy a variety of needs, including:

 - Providing high-resolution verification data for the National Weather Radar Testbed's multi-purpose phased array radar.

 - Using high-resolution verification data in the development of techniques for probabilistic warnings of severe thunderstorms.

 - Evaluating the performance of multi-sensor, multi-radar severe weather algorithms.

 - Associating changes in hail size and wind damage distributions with storm evolution.

 - Enhancing climatological information about severe storm threats in the United States.